 No-frills performance-focused cycling sunglasses

-Despite losing its crown to the new Rudy Project Cutline model as the brand's most premium performance offering, the Defender sunglasses are still a popular choice among competitive cyclists.
+Despite losing its crown to the new Cutline model as the brand's best cycling glasses, the Rudy Project Defender sunglasses are still a popular choice among competitive cyclists.
 As the official eyewear supplier to the then Bahrain-Merida WorldTour team, the Defender model was popularised by riders such as Vincenzo Nibali, Domenico Pozzovivo and Rohan Dennis.

 The Defender sunglasses will still be used by Bahrain McLaren for the duration of the season and beyond where they will form part of a two-prong product offering together with the Cutline.